 - Share your local observations with us through our interactive map or by email.
 While we are not aspiring to a state-wide scope with our data collection, we would appreciate observations from in and around Columbia County!

-- If you are a teacher or educator who might be interested in educational materials and activities developed around this project, or additional information to use with your students, please be in touch!
+- If you are a teacher or educator who might be interested in educational materials and activities developed around this project (including a curriculum recently piloted with high school students) or additional information to use with your students, please be in touch!